spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 Imagine a card like "what does Array.sort do?"

-You can draw a little more attention to the specifics of the question (it's about an Array, and it's a class method!) by using:
+You can draw a little more attention to the specifics of the question (it's about an Array, and it's an instance method!) by using:

 > What does Array::sort do?